aeusebiobaskerville/awesome4girls/README.md

   - [Girls Who Code](http://girlswhocode.com/)

-    We are a national nonprofit organization working to close the gender gap in the technology and engineering sectors.The Girls Who Code Summer Immersion Program is a 7-week intensive computer science course that embeds classrooms in technology companies and universities.
+    Girls Who Code a national nonprofit organization working to close the gender gap in the technology and engineering sectors.The Girls Who Code Summer Immersion Program is a 7-week intensive computer science course that embeds classrooms in technology companies and universities.

   - [Hackbright Academy](https://hackbrightacademy.com/)